xizon/fullstack-nextjs-app-template/public/docs/demo.md

 > Blockquotes can also be nested...
 >> ...by using additional greater-than signs right next to each other...
 > > > ...or with spaces between arrows.

+> [!NOTE]
+> If you intend to use Feather with a CDN, you can skip this installation step.

+> [!WARNING]
+> If you intend to use Feather with a CDN, you can skip this installation step.

 ## Lists